 Unlike the Army, the Air Force doesn't use military occupational specialty (MOS) codes but instead uses its own Air Force specialty codes.
 The job of a scientific applications specialist is not an AFSC, but rather a reporting identifier, of 9S100.

 According to the Air Force description, scientific applications specialists bring "unique scientific education, aptitude, and critical perspectives to solving complex technological and analytical problems."
 These specialists are a key part of any situation in the Air Force where in-depth knowledge of physical science is needed.

 Technical Skills for 9S100

-This job category calls for a wide array of very specific technical knowledge, including math, electronics, thermodynamics, chemistry and physics expertise.
-Since these specialists will gather and analyze data to detect nuclear capabilities, their work and its implications obviously have huge implications for national and international security.
-The work they do also has major public health implications.
+This job category calls for a wide array of very specific technical knowledge, including math, electronics, thermodynamics, chemistry, and physics expertise.
+Since these specialists will gather and analyze data to detect nuclear capabilities, their work obviously has huge implications for national and international security.
+The work they do also had major public health implications.

 Education and Training

 This position requires a minimum of a high school diploma, and 15 college credits, as well as a 57 on the electronic data processing test (EDPT).
 They'll also have to demonstrate aptitude in the mechanical and electronics (ME) sections of the Armed Services Vocational Aptitude Battery (ASVAB) test.
 Recruits for this position are required to be between ages 17 and 39.

 Given the sensitive nature of the work they'll be doing, scientific applications specialists will be subject to a single scope background investigation (SSBI).